thanhtran-git/restock-notifier/README.md

 node server.js
 ```

-- On start, it checks immediately, then automatically every hour.
+- On start, it checks immediately, then in a set time interval.
 - If your size is available, you will receive an email.

 ## Customization